Wild Alaska King Salmon

 Wild Caught Alaska King Salmon

-Wild-caught Alaska king salmon, sometimes known as Chinook salmon, contains the highest omega-3 levels of all the wild Alaska salmon species.
-Ours is troll-caught using individual lures and lines and portioned into perfect four to five-ounce servings for your convenience.
+King Salmon is here for the holidays - order while supplies last!
+Wild-caught king salmon, sometimes known as chinook salmon, contains the highest omega-3 levels of all the wild Pacific salmon species.
+Ours is caught off the coast of Alaska frozen immediately after the catch and portioned in perfect 4+oz size servings.

 - Orders placed on Monday will ship same day if placed before 8:00 AM ET.